fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [ennnbeee/IntuneFirewallMigration](https://github.com/ennnbeee/IntuneFirewallMigration) - IntuneFirewallMigration is an updated version of the originally Microsoft provided tool to capture firewall rules from a target machine and upload them to Intune.
 - [cyrusirandoust/Intunus](https://github.com/cyrusirandoust/Intunus) - Welcome to Intunus, a collection of secret codes and scripts I’ve developed over the past six years to make life easier in the world of Intune.
 From taming unruly printers (yes, you’re still on my lis
 - [tabs-not-spaces/Intune.LogonScript.Helper](https://github.com/tabs-not-spaces/Intune.LogonScript.Helper) - Function App solution to help with getting on-prem file shares and printers into modern management.
 - [fadwen/Powershell-Copilot-Standards](https://github.com/fadwen/Powershell-Copilot-Standards) - Enterprise-grade PowerShell development standards and GitHub Copilot instructions for consistent, secure, and high-quality PowerShell code across teams and projects.